Dear Reader

 Chapter 1

-The rain pounding down from the irate night sky had begun making its way through the thin, saturated shingles of the roof.
+The rain pounding down from the irate night sky was making its way through the thin, saturated shingles of the roof.
 The water ran in rivulets, dripping down the stout timber framing of the tavern.
-Roy began tapping at his guitar, beating out the rhythm of the last song of the night.
+Roy began tapping at his guitar again, beating out the rhythm of the last song of the night.
 A favourite the province over, a solemn yet uplifting tune that bid farewell to the day gone by and welcomed the day yet to come.
 It raised heads the room over.
 Roy smiled at them knowingly as he mixed nostalgia and budding hope across the worn frets of his guitar.
 The barkeep nodded at him in thanks, with a tear in his eye, as Roy concluded his song.
 Such was the way of hard times, when song was the best balm for weary endurance.

-As he turned back to the room, his eyes locked on the Griever’s as she left through the front door.
+As he turned back to the room, his eyes locked on the Griever’s as she left through the door.
 Her stare was dark and emotionless.
 Calculating.
 Roy brushed off the shiver it wrought on his spine and walked to the bar and the man keeping it.
 The man had an appreciative set to his mouth.

-His last he followed up by burdening the dirt floor with phlegm from the disdain burning in his throat.
+His last he followed up by burdening the dirt floor with phlegm from the disdain evidently burning in his throat.
 Roy found he had a sympathetic ear for the man.
 He put a copper on the rough wood of the bar and nodded in the direction of the barrel behind the barkeep.
 The man filled him a mug of nut-brown ale.
 It was bitter enough to make Roy wince, but strong enough for him not to care.

 The barkeep grunted in agreement before replying.